UNEXPECTED AND LIFE-CHANGING BENEFITS OF MINIMALISM

 As I’ve simplified my life over the years, I’ve discovered some unexpected and life-changing benefits of minimalism that reach way beyond just a clutter-free home.
-I’d like to share them with you here so that perhaps you too can find more time, space and freedom for what matters to you.
+I’d like to share 11 of those benefits with you today to perhaps encourage you to explore the minimalist lifestyle for yourself.

-The minimalist lifestyle is a full, rich and rewarding one and it’s given me huge benefits.
+The minimalist lifestyle is a full, rich and rewarding one and it’s given me huge benefits over the years.
 Benefits that have reached beyond just myself, but I think also to those around me – my family, my friends, my colleagues at work and hopefully those who read my little blog for inspiration to simplify life and make space for what matters.

 The minimalist lifestyle isn’t for everyone and I know plenty of people who live with clutter and don’t have much of a problem with it (my husband may fall into this category!).

-But, if you’re feeling out of sync with your life, unsettled, searching for more, frustrated or fed up – then this article might be right for you.
+But, if you’re feeling out of sync with your life, unsettled, searching for more, frustrated, overwhelmed or fed up – then minimalism might be right for you.

 WHAT IS MINIMALISM?